munificent/craftinginterpreters/book/types-of-values.md

 Each one of these takes a C value of the appropriate type and produces a Value that has the correct type tag and contains the underlying value.
-This hoists statically-typed values up into clox's dynamically-typed universe.
+This hoists statically typed values up into clox's dynamically typed universe.
 In order to *do* anything with a Value, though, we need to unpack it and get the C value back out.